OpenFn/docs/docs/getting-started/overview.md

 tools that's used by governments, NGOs, and social enterprises, primarily in the health and humanitarian sectors.

-It includes both the OpenFn platform and the free and open-source [OpenFn Integration Toolkit](/documentation/getting-started/integration-toolkit).
+It includes both the [OpenFn platform](https://www.openfn.org) (an "iPaaS" or "integration-platform-as-a-service") and the free and open-source [OpenFn Integration Toolkit](/documentation/getting-started/integration-toolkit).

 :::tip